Connect with us

 on

-Samsung Galaxy S10 New update October
+Samsung Galaxy S10 New update Verizon

 Samsung today refreshed its software support page, mentioning the details of the April 2023 patch and list of eligible devices.
 And sadly, Samsung confirmed that the Galaxy S10e, S10, and S10 Plus models have reached the end of the support period, which means no more software updates.